LucaMalavolta/PyORBIT/README.md

 ## Updates on version 11

 - The mean longitude now strictly follows its definition as the sum of the argument of pericenter $\omega$, the longitude of the nodes $\Omega$, and the mean anomaly $\mathcal{M}_0$ at the reference time $T_{\rm ref}$.
 The default value for the longitude of the nodes $\Omega$ has been changed to 180 degrees.
 All the orbital parameters refer to the *planet*.
-The code should be able to recognise analysis performed with an older version of PyORBIT and use the corresponding default value of $\Omega$
+The code should be able to recognise analysis performed with an older version of PyORBIT and use the corresponding default value of $\Omega$ **Note** this change applies starting from `version 11.2`.
+Model files for non-transiting planets will show an half-period shift, other than that, the results will be identical except for the 180 degrees shift in mean longitude.

 - Possibility to perform  simultaneous photometric and spectroscopic multivariate Gaussian Process regression, while selecting the hyperparameters to be shared